utdata/icj-class/js/js-class-04.md

 ## Create our page

-- Inside the same repo we have been working, create a new file called `form.html` and open it in VS Code.
+- Inside the same `yourname-javascript` repo we have been working in, create a new file called `form.html` and open it in VS Code.
 - Enter the HTML5 boilerplate code.
 Remember that you an use Emmet to create this by typing `html` and then use the dropdown to choose `html:5`.
+Don't capitalize `html`.
-- Into the body of the document, add the following HTML code.
+- In between the <body> tags of the document, add the following HTML code.
 I'll explain afterward:

 ```html
 <form id="nameForm">